 Stand on the Tennessee/North Carolina State Line

 If you have ever dreamed of straddling a state line you can do it within Great Smoky Mountains NP!
-There is a great sign in the park lot where you can have part of your family in Tennessee and the other part of your family in North Carolina.
+There is a great sign in the parking lot where you can have part of your family in Tennessee and the other part of your family in North Carolina.

 Hike the Appalachian Trail